PSCPU/ML4T/README.md

 # Machine Learning for Trading (GaTech CS 7646)

-A collection of code written for my CS 7646 on the GaTech OMSCS course.
+A COLLECTION of code written for my CS 7646 on the GaTech OMSCS course.
 It includes code that implements

 1. Random Trees (PERT – Perfect Random Tree Ensembles, Cutler and Zhao) and Bagged Random Trees.
 2. QLearning in Reinforcement Learning